trianglesis/BMC_TPL_IDE/README.md

     I plan to release normal working version for Customers and Developers and the end of summer.

-This is IDE and automation programm for [BMC Discovery (ADDM)](https://discovery.bmc.com/) language - TPL [tideway pattern language](http://www.bmc.com/it-solutions/discovery-dependency-mapping.html)
+This is IDE and automation program for [BMC Discovery (ADDM)](https://discovery.bmc.com/) language - TPL [tideway pattern language](http://www.bmc.com/it-solutions/discovery-dependency-mapping.html)

 ##### For tpl syntax highlighting follow: